basecamp/trix/README.md

 * `trix-attachment-add` fires after an attachment is added to the document.
 You can access the Trix attachment object through the `attachment` property on the event.
 If the `attachment` object has a `file` property, you should store this file remotely and set the attachment’s URL attribute.
 See the [attachment example](http://trix-editor.org/js/attachments.js) for detailed information.

 * `trix-attachment-remove` fires when an attachment is removed from the document.
 You can access the Trix attachment object through the `attachment` property on the event.
 You may wish to use this event to clean up remotely stored files.

+* `trix-action-invoke` fires when a Trix action is invoked.
+You can access the `<trix-editor>` element through the event's `target` property, the element responsible for invoking the action through the `invokingElement` property, and the action's name through the `actionName` property.
+The `trix-action-invoke` event will only fire for [custom](#invoking-external-custom-actions) actions and not for [built-in](#invoking-internal-trix-actions).

 # Contributing to Trix